 T-Mobile integrates Yext to help customers find T-Mobile faster

-“What we do impacts everyone’s daily lives,” says Glenn May, Senior Search Manager.
-“Whether it’s business or personal — whether a person needs to make an emergency call or keep in touch with friends and family — the service we provide is fundamental.
+“What we do has an impact on everyone’s daily lives,” says Glenn May, Senior Search Manager.
+“Whether it’s business or personal — whether a person needs to make an emergency call, or keep in touch with friends and family — the service we provide is fundamental.
 We are one of those services that you don’t notice is working until it’s not.
-We need always to be on, have 100% availability and 100% service for our customers and exceed their expectations at all times.”
+We need to always be on, have 100% availability, 100% service for our customers and exceed their expectations at all times.”

 Of T-Mobile’s expansive retail presence including kiosks and stores-within-stores, over 3,500 locations are traditional storefronts.
 “It’s a split between franchised and corporate owned,” explains May.
 “We have corporate and then what we call TPR, T-Mobile Preferred Retailer.
-Lots of people like receiving the value of one-to-one interaction and they don’t want to drive 20 miles to do that.”
-Adds May, “Especially because, as smartphones and tablets become more sophisticated they also become more complicated.
+Lots of people like receiving the value of one-on-one interaction, and they don’t want to drive 20 miles to do that.”
+Adds May, “Especially because, as smartphones and tablets become more sophisticated, they also become more complicated.
 It’s so much easier for people to go into our locations and have someone walk them through something.”

 In this spirit of helping customers find T-Mobile faster, “We want to be in people’s neighbourhoods.
-That’s really important not only because people want a location nearby, but also because, when it comes to coverage, people want to know it works in their neighbourhood, at their workplace and in their home,” May continues.
+That’s really important not only because people want a location nearby, but also because when it comes to coverage, people want to know it works in their neighbourhood, at their work, at their home,” May continues.
 “We want there to be a store in every area where people work or live so they can say, ‘What is my coverage like?’
 We can try it right there.
 It’s therefore really important to be local and present in those areas.”

-Of course, an excellent and swift in-store experience is great but only if customers know that the store exists.
-“One of our biggest concerns was basically, ‘Are the stores showing up in Google for the queries they should be showing up for?'” explains May. “‘Do they show up on the map accurately, not only on Google, but also on Bing and Apple Maps?’
-Those are the top three engines that people use and we want to make sure the store locator pin is indeed in the right spot.
-The other challenge we faced was making sure that all our location information was correct and updated across myriad other sites so that Google would see that and Bing would see that and pick up positive signals.
+Of course, an excellent and swift in-store experience is great, but only if customers know that the store exists.
+“One of our biggest concerns was basically, ‘Are the stores showing up in Google for the queries they should be showing up for?'” explains May. “‘Do they show up on the map accurately — not only on Google, but also on Bing and Apple Maps?’
+Those are the top three engines that people use, and we want to make sure the store locator pin is indeed in the right spot.
+The other challenge we faced was making sure all our digital knowledge was correct and updated across myriad other sites so that Google would see that, and Bing would see that, and pick up positive signals.
 What we were doing just wasn’t working.”

-May’s team tried lots of solutions but none were able to tackle the issues at their source.
+May’s team tried lots of solutions, but none were able to tackle the issues at their source.
 “We’d previously used a directory aggregator which by virtue of being an aggregator wasn’t so successful,” he explains.
 “Sure, we sent our feed to them and they said they’d send it out to hundreds of different websites, but what we discovered was that many of these websites were not necessarily consuming that feed.
-Or their updates were very infrequent, if they occurred at all — maybe once a year!
+Or their updates were very infrequent if they occurred at all — maybe once a year!
 Yet, we were being told that we were updating ‘weekly!’
-Google looks at these different sites to validate what we are sending them and that didn’t jive."
+Google looks at these different sites to validate what we are sending them, and that didn’t work.”

 A rebranding helped bring these challenges to the fore.
-“In 2008, we acquired SunCom, a smaller proprietor operating in parts of the south and in Puerto Rico,” May says.
-“Years later, many of those stores were still showing up as SunCom on Google because dozens of other directories hadn’t removed them.
-I would contact these numerous directories and they would tell me to contact the aggregator services to change the company name there so that it would flow onto their sites.
-And I would tell them ‘that is why I’m contacting you, because we have done all that and you still haven’t changed it.’
+“In 2008, we had acquired SunCom, a smaller proprietor operating in parts of the South and in Puerto Rico,” May says.
+“Years later, many of those stores were still showing up as SunCom on Google, because dozens of other directories hadn’t removed them.
+I would contact these numerous directories, and they would tell me to contact the aggregator services to change the company name there so that it would flow onto their sites.
+And I would tell them ‘that is why I’m contacting you, because we have done all that, and you still haven’t changed it.’
 It felt like Catch-22.”

 Right when he was feeling the most frustrated, May discovered the Yext platform.
 “We have a centralised database, so all the stores have internal systems where they enter in forms for updated store hours or changing a name, address or phone number.
 We have therefore integrated Yext with that core system such that the Yext platform has effectively become an extension of that central place,” May describes.
 “Yext also came in and helped us remove a significant number of duplicates which were causing confusion on Google’s end.
 Getting those cleaned up and maintained on a regular basis has been crucial.
 I don’t know anybody else who can do that as well as Yext,” he adds, acknowledging the unique Duplicate Suppression functionality.

-T-Mobile’s online presence has improved substantially since launching with Yext.
+T-Mobile’s local search presence has improved substantially since launching with Yext.
 In its first year using the platform, 45,000,000+ Yext-powered listings appeared correctly in search results.
-Overall, the company’s location information is more accurate, more consistent and more reliable — across multiple channels and devices.
+Overall, the company’s location information is more accurate, more consistent, and more reliable — across multiple channels and devices.
 Brand loyalty and perception have increased among customers, prospects and employees.